Sika DeerCervus Nippon

 - They are one of the few species of deer that have spots as adults.
 The pattern of their spots and the color of their coat vary by region.
 They can range from mahogany brown to black and sometimes white.

-- Male sika deer are very territorial especially during the “Rut” or mating season.
-They tend to keep harems of females.
+- Male sika deer are very territorial especially during their “Rut” or mating season.
 Males mark their territory by urinating in a “scrape” (shallow pit).
-The musky odor wards off others.
+The musky odor wards off other males.

-- Males have antlers than can be from 11-30 inches in length.
+- Male sika deer have antlers than can be from 11-30 inches in length.
 Females do not have antlers, but do have black bumps where they would be.